sebastianmonzel/webfiles-framework-php-doc/_posts/0000-02-30-filesystem.md

 order: 30
 ---

+#### Functionality

-Accesses webfiles persisted in a folder.
-Webfile data is saved in xml representation.
-The file ending of the webfiles is ".webfile".
+ - Accesses webfiles persisted in a folder.
+ - Webfile data is saved in xml representation.
+ - The file ending of the webfiles is ".webfile".

 [API](http://sebastianmonzel.github.io/webfiles-framework-php-api/class-webfilesframework.core.datastore.types.directory.MDirectoryDatastore.html)